 To learn which format is currently in use, use any of these methods:

 - Select the volume in the Disk Utility sidebar, then check the information on the right.
-For more detail, choose File > Get Info from the Disk Utility menu bar.
+Choose File > Get Info from the Disk Utility menu bar for more detail.

 - Open System Information and select Storage in the sidebar.
 The File System column on the right shows the format of each volume.